top of page

 Prices start at £125 for 1.5 hours walking tour - maximum size 20 people.
 Use contact form to request date, time and topic(s) - see tours / talks listed on this page for suggestions.

-Talks are also given to local history societies, prices from £45 + travel.
+Talks to Local History Societies - prices from £45 + travel.

 EF Oxford outside King's College in 2018